miso-lims/miso-lims/changes/add_saml_auth.md

-Added SAML multifactor authentication for MISO.
+Added SAML authentication for MISO.